How do you terminate a domestic partnership?

 • There is no time limit for filing the certificate of termination with the Register of Deeds Office.

 • The termination of the domestic partnership does not go into effect until 90 days after the date the certificate of termination is accepted for filing in the Register of Deeds Office.

 What if one of the partners chooses to get married?

 • If one of the partners marries during the domestic partnership, the domestic partnership is terminated immediately (as of the date of the marriage).

-• The same fees apply for the termination of domestic partnership process (the fee for issuance of the certificate of termination is the same as the county fee for issuing a marriage license or a declaration of domestic partnership on the date the party files the notice of termination of the domestic partnership).
+• The same fees apply for the termination of domestic partnership process (the fee for issuance of the certificate of termination is the same as the county fee for issuing a marriage license on the date the party files the notice of termination of the domestic partnership).

 • Certified copies of the certificate of termination can be purchased from the Register of Deeds or from the State Vital Records Office (the same copy fees apply: $20.00 for the first copy and $3.00 for each additional copy of the same certificate of termination ordered at the same time).